Aishwarya2467/devops-cls/README.md

 # devops-cls
-All the teachings in devops class
+All the Learnings in devops class